woocommerce/woocommerce/plugins/woocommerce-blocks/CONTRIBUTING.md

 This will ask for a tagged version number, check it out from GitHub, check out the SVN repository, and prepare all files.
 It will give you a command when it's finished to do the actual commit; you have a chance to test/check the files before pushing to WordPress.org.

 __Important:__ Before running the release script ensure you have already pushed a new release to GitHub.

+### Pumping the version

+After you release, create a commit to master that changes the version, [refere to this](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).

 ## Publishing `@woocommerce/block-library`